microsoft/BotFramework-Composer/docs/howto-using-LUIS.md

 ![send_response_message](./media/add_luis/send_response_message.png)

-The screenshot below shows how to author a response message "This is a Greeting intent!" in the language generation editor.
+The screenshot below shows how to author a response message "This is a Greeting intent!" in the Language Generation editor.

 ![greeting_message](./media/add_luis/greeting_message.png)

 You can add your desired action to each **Intent** trigger.

 ### Publish
-When you finish defining all the triggers and language understanding training data, you can publish your language understanding content from Composer to LUIS.
+When you finish defining all the triggers and Language Understanding training data, you can publish your Language Understanding content from Composer to LUIS.
 To publish the LU content, please do the following steps:
 1. click **Start Bot** on the upper right corner of your Composer
 2. fill in your LUIS authoring key and